 - Fees and service charges: Most online-only banks have done away with fees.
 But, again, read the fine print.

 - FDIC insurance: Be wary of online banks (or any bank, for that matter) that isn't insured by the FDIC.

-If you'd like to know more about online savings accounts and other personal finance topics, you can follow the links to articles on the next page.
+If you'd like to know more about online savings accounts and other personal finance topics, you can follow the links to articles below.